 - to enter one’s own sequences for analysis.

 Launched in 2020, the ABCD Database is a repository of sequenced antibodies, integrating curated information about the antibody and its antigen with cross-links to standardized databases of chemical and protein entities.
-Each antibody is assigned a unique ID number that can be used in academic publications to increase reproducibility of experiments.
+Each antibody is assigned a unique ID number that can be used in academic publications to increase the reproducibility of experiments.
 Check out their tutorial to learn How to obtain an antibody sequence, Step-by-step.

 Structural Antibody Database (SAbDab) is a database containing all the antibody structures available in the PDB, annotated and presented in a consistent fashion.
 The user can select structures, according to these attributes as well as structural properties such as complementarity determining region loop conformation and variable domain orientation.